 Institutional reversals are difficult, but not impossible, as evidenced by the fate of the Pentagon's Office for Democracy and Human Rights.
-The office was created by Defense Secretary Les Aspin in 1993 to address issues of military assistance, training of foreign soldiers, U.S. peacekeeping policy, humanitarian aid, and human rights criteria for military cooperation with other countries.287 However, Aspin's proposed director, Mort Halperin, was never confirmed by Congress, and when William Perry succeeded Aspin as defense secretary he quickly dismantled the "little State Department" that Aspin had created.288 While some tension in gathering intelligence data may encourage national security, critics suggest that the analyses are based on seeking particular information to support political objectives, and that the announcements of particular information by political leaders (such as Defense Secretary Rumsfeld, in this case) undermines and neutralizes other information and throws off the public discourse.289 of the military, the trend in recent years has been more on the side of cooperation.
+The office was created by Defense Secretary Les Aspin in 1993 to address issues of military assistance, training of foreign soldiers, U.S. peacekeeping policy, humanitarian aid, and human rights criteria for military cooperation with other countries.
+However, Aspin's proposed director, Mort Halperin, was never confirmed by Congress, and when William Perry succeeded Aspin as defense secretary he quickly dismantled the "little State Department" that Aspin had created.
+While some tension in gathering intelligence data may encourage national security, critics suggest that the analyses are based on seeking particular information to support political objectives, and that the announcements of particular information by political leaders (such as Defense Secretary Rumsfeld, in this case) undermines and neutralizes other information and throws off the public discourse.

+While often competition between the military and the executive branches of government and Congress can be a detriment to the overall functioning and achievement of the military, the trend in recent years has been more on the side of cooperation.
 Interagency and multilateral governmental cooperation is particularly significant on missions of humanitarian assistance and peacekeeping, where the trend in the past decade has been increasingly a group effort at problem solving.
-For successful peacemaking operations, the United States depends upon international agreements and needs plans that will maximize economic gains and minimize personnel and material losses.290
+For successful peacemaking operations, the United States depends upon international agreements and needs plans that will maximize economic gains and minimize personnel and material losses.